Chapel of the Ascension: Environs

-Across the street from the chapel is the Greek Orthodox Monastery of the Ascension and a residential building erected at the beginning of the 20th century, as well as a small church built between 1987 and 1992.
+Across the street from the chapel is the Greek Orthodox Monastery of the Ascension with a small church built between 1987 and 1992.

+South of the Ascension Chapel and slightly downhill is the monastery containing the remains of the Constantinian Eleona Church and the 19th-century Church of the Pater Noster.

-The Russian Orthodox Convent of the Ascension, built in 1870, is located about 200 meters to the chapel's east.
+The Russian Orthodox Convent of the Ascension, built in 1870, is located about 200 meters northeast of the chapel.
 It now houses about 40 nuns.

-To the chapel's north is Makassed Hospital, to its south is the Church of the Pater Noster, and to the northeast of the chapel is the Ascension Church (in the Augusta Victoria compound).
+Across the street stands the Muslim Makassed Hospital.